MONAGHAN LAB

 THARIKA MAHATHANTHRIGE

-I completed my BSc at the University of Peradeniya, specializing in Molecular Biology and Biotechnology with first class honours.
-I will join as a MSc Student in January 2023 to excel my Graduate Studies with the strong research interest on plant immunology.
-My hobbies are reading novels, listening to music and watching movies.
+I am strongly interested in studying how plants defend against pathogens using incredibly sophisticated and effective mechanisms at the molecular level.
+I completed my BSc at the University of Peradeniya, specializing in Molecular Biology and Biotechnology with first-class honors.
+My hobbies are reading novels, listening to music, and watching movies.

 Picture